 2020 – NDSCS successfully navigated the challenges presented by the COVID-19 pandemic.
 To minimize the risk and spread of COVID-19, NDSCS shifted all courses to remote delivery following Spring Break through the end of the Spring 2020 semester.
 The 2020 Commencement Ceremony was postponed to August and shifted outdoors.
 NDSCS resumed modified in-person courses June 2020 through Spring 2021.
 Physical modifications were made to 95 classrooms to allow for effective hybrid instruction; procedural modifications, including pass/fail grading and remote work, were implemented to foster students’ success and employee flexibility.
 Men’s baseball returned to Athletics for the first time since 1963.

-2019 – NDSCS added Clay Target and eSports as club sport options for students.
+2019 – NDSCS added Clay Target and Esports as club competition team options for students.

 2018 – The William F. Rothwell Center for Science was dedicated and a $250,000 endowment was established to support NDSCS Science Curriculum.

 2016 – The Hektner Student Center was dedicated in May.
-Named after long-time instructor and dean, Vernon Hektner, the Hektner Student Center houses the NDSCS bookstore, mail center, student life offices, information technology services, campus police, and the Flickertail Dining Room.
+Named after long-time instructor and dean, Vernon Hektner, the Hektner Student Center houses the NDSCS bookstore, mail center, student life offices, information technology services, NDSCS police, and the Wildcat Dining Room.

 2015 – In August, the extensive $6.7 million renovation of Old Main was completed and old architectural elements were combined with new technology.